DirectXMan12/python-gssapi/README.txt

 High-Level API
 --------------

-The high-level API lives directly under `gssapi`.
+The high-level API lives directly under :python:`gssapi`.
 The classes contained in each file are designed to provide a more Python, Object-Oriented view of GSSAPI.
 Currently, they are designed for the basic GSSAPI tasks, but will be expanded upon in the future.

 Structure